 From a geomorphic perspective, the 100-year migration rate quantifies the lateral and downstream movement of meander features.
 This value typically represents the erosion setback to be applied to either side of the meander belt width in order to account for bank erosion and channel migration over time.
 As explained in the previous section historic migration rates could not be accurately quantified for the study area.
-In lieu of accurate 100-year migration rates, a setback of 10% of the preliminary meander belt width is added to each bank as a factor of safety for future erosion.
-This determines the final meander belt width.
+As such, Procedure 3 of the Belt Width Delineation Protocol (Parish Geomorphic Ltd., 2004), which outlines the approach for watercourses where there is an anticipated change to land use/cover which will result in changes to the hydrologic regime (flow frequency and duration), has been used to establish 100 year migration rates.
+Under this procedure the preliminary belt width is multiplied by a factor of safety of 1.20 (or 10% on both sides).
+This factor of safety is suggested for channels in which the preliminary belt width is >50 m.
+The final meander belt width is the product of the preliminary meander belt and the factor of safety.
 Meander belt widths for the Premier Gateway study area are summarized in Table 2.5.1.

 Figure 2.5.6.
-Meander belt widths for Middle Sixteen Mile Creek Tributary reaches
+Meander belt widths for Middle Branch of Sixteen Mile Creek reaches